dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  No man ever believes that the Bible means what it says:  He is always convinced that it says what he means.
+  Clouds come floating into my life, no longer to carry rain or usher storm, but to add color to my sunset sky.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dinosore0/dinosore0)
-## 🌟 Experiences (1208 days)
+## 🌟 Experiences (1209 days)

 ### 🧮 Programming languages